Who Are We?

 At first, Tyler was a very reluctant traveler, resistant to our plan of leaving our comfortable life behind for a year of traveling around the world.
 His perspective quickly changed and Tyler became the most enthusiastic traveler of the four of us.
 A year out in the world opened his eyes to new experiences, where he embraced new activities, such as bungy jumping in New Zealand, speaking mandarin in China, and shark cage diving in South Africa.

-Tyler is currently 14 years old and attending the 8th grade in public school.
-He plays the violin, is working towards his second degree black belt in karate, has taken up long-distance running and basketball, and is currently learning Spanish.
+Tyler is currently 15 years old and attending the 9th grade in public school.
+He is our drone pilot and YouTube video producer, is on the Cross Country and Track teams in high school, and is currently learning Spanish.

 The most enthusiastic traveler of our family, Kara got the wanderlust bug at a very young age.
 Naturally adventurous and open to new experiences, Kara was the most eager to leave everything behind for a trip around the world.
 Her favorite moments were the animal encounters along the Garden Route of South Africa, surfing in Fiji, and traveling through New Zealand and Australia.
 But surprisingly, this little girl who wanted to travel so badly, was also the one most afflicted with homesickness.
 Her source of comfort was Simba, the little stuffed lion she bought at Kruger National Park in South Africa, her constant companion who was always at her side.

-Kara is currently 12 years old and in the seventh grade.
-She plays the violin, takes rock climbing lessons, is currently learning Spanish, and owns a Bearded Dragon named Apollo.
+Kara is currently 13 years old and in the 8th grade.
+She plays the violin, is on a local swim team, is currently learning Spanish, and owns a Bearded Dragon named Apollo.
 Kara is extremely independent and it would not surprise me to see her out traveling the world solo when she is older.

 Why Did We Do It?